bergesinstitute/graf-method/book-3-unit-6.md

 *Él va a venir el lunes.* (He will come on Monday.)

-Solamente necesitamos conjugar el verbo *ir:*
+Solamente necesitamos conjugar el verbo *ir.* We only need to conjugate the verb *ir.*

     Cantar